RatJuggler/jhipster-jdl/README.md

 - A blog, as used in Matt Raible's [Getting Started with JHipster 6](https://www.youtube.com/watch?v=uQqlO3IGpTU) video.

-- The default HR system example from the JDL-Studio editor.
+- The default Oracle "Human Resources" example from the JDL-Studio editor.

 - An implementation of the Petclinic entities used in numerous other project examples.

 - The entities used in my own [Dinosaurs JHipster](https://github.com/RatJuggler/jhipster-dinosaurs) example.
+This now includes the application generation options used.